lcmd-epfl/NaviCat/README.md

 * [EPSim](https://github.com/lcmd-epfl/EPSim), a tool to calculate the  distance to Sabatier's ideal catalyst.
 * [MORESIM](https://github.com/lcmd-epfl/MORESIM), a module to perform replica exchange simulations.
 * [LKR](https://github.com/lcmd-epfl/Local_Kernel_Regression), a step-by-step demonstration of local kernel ridge regression for machine learning applications.
+* [Reaction representation of organocatalysts](https://github.com/lcmd-epfl/reaction-representation), a step-by-step demonstration of how to generate reaction representations for the prediction of selectivity in enantioselective organocatalysis.

 ## Databases [↑](#databases)

 * [Data mining the C-C cross-coupling genome](https://www.materialscloud.org/discover/ccg#mcloudHeader), a database of C-C cross-coupling transition metal catalysts and their predicted performance for different reactions.
-* [Reaction representation of organocatalysts](https://github.com/lcmd-epfl/reaction-representation), a database of enantioselective organocatalyzed activation energies and the Jupyter notebooks to train ML models from it.

 ## Examples [↑](#examples)